cstratopoulos/camargue/README.md

 of solution files supported is *not* the TSPLIB `.tour` format.
 Rather, it should be a file whose first line is the instance node count, with the following lines (with arbitrary spacing/indentation) giving zero-indexed ordering of the nodes.
+If you would like to use a tour in the TSPLIB `.tour` format, there is a simple script at `scripts/to_sol.sh` that will convert a `.tour` file to a `.sol` file for you.

-Camargue will make sure no obvious mistakes are present, checking that no node appears twice and that the indices are drawn from the proper range.
+When loading a starting tour, Camargue will make sure no obvious mistakes are present, checking that no node appears twice and that the indices are drawn from the proper range.
 You are free to specify an abysmal starting tour, though!